-- Pupils will not use cameras unless authorised by staff. - Publishing of photographs and videos will follow the guidelines set out in sections 3.3 and 3.4 of this policy. - Parents may use cameras to take images of their own children in school plays / assemblies when the head teacher gives permission but they must take images of other children.
+- Pupils will not use cameras unless authorised by staff. - Publishing of photographs and videos will follow the guidelines set out in sections 3.3 and 3.4 of this policy. - Parents may use cameras to take images of their own children in school plays / assemblies when the Headteacher gives permission.
 Images of children taken in school must not be shared on social networking sites. - Photographs taken by parents must not be published in any manner; they are for private retention only.